Compare no annual fee credit cards

 - Introductory deals: On the other hand, while these can be good value, you’ll want to make sure that you’re still benefitting when the promotional period wears off.
 Be sure to check the terms and conditions to ensure that the annual fee won’t cancel out any savings you may make.

-- Less features: No annual fee credit cards may come with less features.
-These fees typically go towards supporting your rewards programs and complimentary perks, such as travel insurance.
-While some frequent flyer cards may waive annual fees, they generally go hand-in-hand.
+- Less features: No annual fee cards may come with less features.
+These fees typically go towards supporting your rewards programs and complimentary perks, such as travel insurance and other complimentary insurance covers.
+While some frequent flyer cards may waive annual fees, they generally go hand-in-hand with cards offering big rewards and perks.
+You typically won't find a platinum credit card that doesn't charge an annual fee, for example.

 What other credit card fees could I be charged?

 Just because you’re not being charged an annual fee, doesn’t mean you won’t be charged other fees and costs.
-These may include:
+If you're looking to have a fee free credit card, you may want to consider reviewing which of the following your credit card may sting you with:

 - Foreign exchange fee: Charged when making a purchase in another currency (including online shopping), in addition to the normal exchange rate.

-- Overseas charges: Fees covering the extra costs of processing overseas transactions
+- Foreign transaction fees: Fees covering the extra costs of processing overseas transactions

 - Late payment fee: Charged if you fail to make a minimum repayment on time.